jaybee1971/DevOps-Course-Starter/README.md

 ## Using Docker

-This application can also be run within a Docker container, both as a production ready image and a devlelopment image.
+This application can also be run within a Docker container, both as a production ready image and a development image.

 Run the docker commands from the main application folder.

-*** IMPORTANT ***
-You will need different .env files for production versus development.
+IMPORTANT:  You will need different .env files for production versus development.

 For production place the .env in your root and set the flask server config as:
 ```bash